DekoSanae/Capstone-IBM/README.md

 # Capstone-IBM

-This is my new project as a Data Scientist
+This is the final project in the course "Applied Data Science Capstone"